There’s often a divide between sales and property management in many real estate offices, with little collaboration between the two departments.

 If your agency offers referral incentives, remind the sales agents of this during the meeting.

-If you can, make the process fun or memorable—some property managers even reward sales agents publicly during meetings by handing out cash or gift cards.
+If you can, make the process fun or memorable—some property managers even reward sales agents publicly in front of their peers during meetings by handing out cash or gift cards.

 This not only encourages future referrals but also creates excitement and competition among the team.